Fixed points of Boolean networks with sparse connections: Some of the main phenomena in a single model

 (1) The value $x_{i}$ of a site $i$ that has no inputs has a unique value, in all FPs.
 The site can then be removed, along with the edges outgoing from it.
 The functions downstream are reduced to functions of fewer variables, by fixing the value of $x_{i}$.

 (2) When there is an edge $j\to i$ such that the function $f_{i}$ giving $x_{i}$ does not depend on the value of $x_{j}$, the edge can be removed.

 These modifications do not change the number of fixed points of the system.
 They are applied alternately until there are no vertices or edges to which they can be applied.
 Running this algorithm shows that instances of large systems can be reduced significantly, and for large $N$ the outcome is of the form described above for $I$: a few cycles, with downstream trees emanating from the cycles, see Fig. \ref{fig:P_Omega_frozen}(A).
 The difference $I$ between two FPs will include some or all of the connected components found this way.
 The simplified graphs can be exhaustively searched to count FPs, which is used to find the probability distribution for $\Omega,$ and thus to test the theory below.
+The structure in Fig. \ref{fig:P_Omega_frozen}(A) is reminiscent of the fluctuating components in the dynamics, Fig. \ref{fig:Dynamics}(C); however, here we consider a different object, namely the remaining nodes after the pruning algorithm.

 The analysis of the algorithm proceeds by defining auxiliary dynamics describing how the number of sites that are removed changes at each step.
 In this dynamics, each site takes the values $0$ or $1$ once its value has been determined, and $u$ when its value is yet unknown, or varies between FPs.
 It is shown that in the frozen phase the fraction of sites with value $u$ goes to zero when $t\rightarrow\infty$.
 The detailed analysis is given in Appendix \ref{sec:frozen-sites}.
 This suggests that all but $O(1)$ sites have uniquely determined values (which is seen in the simulations).
 If a site remains in the simplified graph, at least one of its inputs must also be in the simplified graph.
 As for $I$ it follows that the simplified graph is made up of finite cycles plus sites downstream from them.